Roasted Butternut Squash and Red Pepper Soup

-This gorgeously vibrant and easy red pepper and butternut squash soup packs a real punch with just minimal ingredients required.
-Ready in under an hour, we roast the red peppers, butternut squash, and garlic before adding a few pantry staples such as vegetable stock then finishing with toasted pine nuts and cumin seeds on top.
+Simply, we roast the red peppers, butternut squash, and garlic before adding a few pantry staples such as vegetable stock and a couple of seasonings, then finishing with toasted pine nuts and a drizzle of cream on top.
+Try my roasted red pepper and tomato soup.
+The perfect winter home-cooked meal!

 If there is one vegetable that is symbolic of colder weather, cozy hot meals, and hearty wholesome winter food, it's the butternut squash.
 And if there is one meal that perfectly fits that bill, it's soup.
 Enter, this beautiful red pepper and butternut squash soup.

-For more butternut squash goodness, make sure you’ve also had a look at my viral butternut squash feta pasta creation (I also made another version with Boursin), this super creamy vegan butternut squash pasta, and this alternative to red pepper, squash and sweet potato soup.
+For more butternut squash goodness, make sure you've also had a look at my viral butternut squash feta pasta creation (I also made another version with Boursin), this super creamy butternut squash pasta, and this alternative to red pepper, squash and sweet potato soup.

 What You'll Need To Make This Soup